stenson/mfi/articles/theo-katzman.md

 ~title: Theo Katzman
 ~slug: theo-katzman
-~lede: Son of bebop inherits Freije’s Ludwigs
 ~date: April 17, 2016
-~meta-image: /gif/theo_bw.gif
+~meta-image: /gif/theo_preview.gif

-ƒ«img:/gif/theo.gif» (§:gif)
+~lede: Theo Katzman wails on the snare drum from his 1958 Ludwigs.

+ƒ«img:/gif/theo.gif» [Theo Katzman](http://www.theokatzman.com/) wails on the snare drum from his 1958 champagne-sparkle Ludwigs. (§:gif)

-∂Theo Katzman is a singer-songwriter living in Northeast Los Angeles, as well as an in-demand multi-instrumentalist — drums, bass, guitar (slide and standard) — that you’ll find performing in all types of gigs all over Los Angeles, and nationwide with [Vulfpeck](http://vulfpeck.com/). (§:intro)
+∂Theo Katzman is a singer-songwriter living in Los Angeles, as well as an in-demand multi-instrumentalist — drums, bass, guitar (slide and standard) — that you’ll find performing in all types of gigs all over Los Angeles, and nationwide with [Vulfpeck](http://vulfpeck.com/). (§:intro)

-I met up with Theo at his home in the Mt.
-Washington neighborhood of Los Angeles. (§:intro)
+When Theo stopped by one afternoon for this interview, he was cradling a salad bowl with a half-eaten salad inside.
+He looked up when I opened the door and smiled.
+“Let’s do this!” he said without missing a beat.
+A few weeks later, when I went to his house in the Mt.
+Washington neighborhood of Los Angeles to take his photograph, Theo was packing his bags for a week in New Orleans, but he made sure to make time for a little air-drumming. (§:intro)

 ___